localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ### Docker Compose

-To install the LocalStack Snowflake emulator using Docker Compose, use the `EXTENSION_AUTO_INSTALL` environment variable for automatic extension installation.
+To install the Snowflake emulator using Docker Compose, use the `EXTENSION_AUTO_INSTALL` environment variable for automatic extension installation.
 Create a `docker-compose.yml` file with the specified content:

 ```yaml
 version: "3.8"